jamiebegin/metrics2mqtt/README.md

 # metrics2mqtt
-Publish hardware monitoring data from psutil to a MQTT broker
+Publish cross-platorm system performance metrics to a MQTT broker.

 `metrics2mqtt` is a lightweight wrapper around [psutil](https://pypi.org/project/psutil/) that publishes CPU utilization, free memory, and other system-level stats to a MQTT broker.
-The primary use case is to collect system stats for ingestion into Home Assistant (HA) for alerting, reporting, and firing off any number of automations.
+The primary use case is to collect m system performance metrics for ingestion into [Home Assistant](https://www.home-assistant.io/) (HA) for alerting, reporting, and firing off any number of automations.
 However, given the minimal nature of this code, it could be used other purposes as well.

-This project is intended to be a lightweight alternative to the (very good) [Glances](https://github.com/nicolargo/glances) project.
+This project is intended to be an alternative to the (very good) [Glances](https://github.com/nicolargo/glances) project.
 The primary design difference is that the Glances integration into Home Assistant relies on periodically polling a RESTful API.
-However, the pub/sub model of MQTT is a better fit for real-time reporting of this type of data.
-Additionally, MQTT is already widely used in the home automation community.
+However, the pub/sub model of [MQTT](http://mqtt.org/)--which is already widely used in the home automation community--is an ideal fit for real-time reporting of this type of data.
+Additionally `metrics2mqtt` can be very lightweight because it omits the GUI and alerting elements of Glances (which are redundant when used in conjunction with HA).

 ## 30-Second Start Guide
 From the computer you're wishing to collect metrics on: